2015 America East Conference softball tournament

-The 2015 America East Conference softball tournament will be held at University Field on the campus of Stony Brook University in Stony Brook, New York from May 7 through May 9, 2015.
-The tournament will earn the America East Conference's automatic bid to the 2015 NCAA Division I softball tournament.
-The tournament will only have the championship series broadcast.
-The championship will be available on AmericaEast.tv with Andrew Bogush and Scott Greene providing the call.
+The 2015 America East Conference softball tournament was held at University Field on the campus of Stony Brook University in Stony Brook, New York from May 7 through May 9, 2015.
+The tournament earned the America East Conference's automatic bid to the 2015 NCAA Division I softball tournament.
+The tournament only had the championship series broadcast.
+The championship was available on AmericaEast.tv with Andrew Bogush and Scott Greene providing the call.